pwtail/vinyl_prev/README.md

 # vinyl project: the async capabilities for django

-*vinyl* is a third-party package that adds async capabilities to existing django projects.
-Unlike the approach taken by django project, it is **native asynchrony** that is supported.
+*vinyl* is a third-party package that allows existing django projects to be used in async context.
+Unlike the approach taken by the django project, it is **native asynchrony** that is supported.

 **Seamless integration**